-If you’ve inherited an IRA from a parent or another loved one, it is likely that you have a Beneficiary IRA.
-These can be powerful accounts, but you need to understand the Required Minimum Distribution (“RMD”) rules for your Beneficiary IRA to properly utilize it.
+If you’ve inherited an IRA from a parent or another loved one, it is likely that you have an Inherited IRA (aka, Beneficiary IRA).
+These can be powerful accounts, but you need to understand the Required Minimum Distribution (“RMD”) rules for your Inherited IRA to properly utilize it.
 The inherited IRA may be a Traditional or Roth IRA, and there are three different distribution options you may elect when you inherit the IRA.
 These distribution options dictate how you can invest the account.
 Please note that if you inherit an account from a spouse, you can just do a spousal rollover and consider the account as yours.
 This article is for those inheriting an IRA from a non-spouse.

 You will have three distribution options upon the death of your loved one to receive the funds from their IRA.
 In general, the best option is the “Life Expectancy Method” as it allows you to delay the withdrawal of funds from the IRA, and allows the money invested to grow tax-deferred (Traditional) or tax-free (Roth).
 The three options are outlined fully below:

 The first option is to simply take a lump-sum and be taxed on the full distribution.
 There is no 10% early withdrawal penalty (regardless of your age or the deceased owner), but you are taxed on the amount distributed if it is a Traditional IRA.
 You’re also giving up the tax-deferred (Traditional) or tax-free (Roth) benefits of the account.
 Don’t take this option.
-It’s the worst tax and financial option you have.
+It’s the worst tax and financial option available to you.

 There is pending legislation which the House has passed, but the Senate has sat on, which would limit the ability to stretch the IRA out to a maximum of 10 years.
 Even if that legislation passes, the Stretch IRA will be a good option to at least continue the tax benefits of the inherited IRA for 10 years.

-Yes, you can self-direct your Beneficiary IRA.
+Yes, you can self-direct your Inherited IRA (aka, beneficiary IRA).
 Before you do, make sure you understand the amount of funds you’ll need to take as an RMD, and that you will have available cash in the account to cover those RMDs.
-As I described above, assume you are 50 and inherited a Beneficiary IRA for $100,000.
+As I described above, assume you are 50 and inherited an Inherited IRA for $100,000.
 You will need to take annual distributions of around $3,000.
 So, if you invest all of the $100,000 into an illiquid asset, then you will be unable to take RMDs and you will force the IRA account to pay stiff penalties.
-Consequently, when making a self-directed investment from a Beneficiary IRA, you must take into account the amount of the investment, the total value of the account, and the timeline of the investment (when will it generate cash back to the IRA).
-If you inherited the $100,000 account above, you may decide to only invest $70,000 of the Beneficiary IRA into an illiquid investment (e.g. real estate or private company), while leaving the other $30,000 to be invested into liquid investments like publicly-traded stocks, CDs, cash or mutual funds.
+Consequently, when making a self-directed investment from an Inherited IRA, you must take into account the amount of the investment, the total value of the account, and the timeline of the investment (when will it generate cash back to the IRA).
+If you inherited the $100,000 account above, you may decide to only invest $70,000 of the Inherited IRA into an illiquid investment (e.g. real estate or private company), while leaving the other $30,000 to be invested into liquid investments like publicly-traded stocks, CDs, cash or mutual funds.
 This will leave funds available for RMD until such time as the illiquid investment generates income or is sold for profit.

-Stretching out the benefits of an inherited IRA can be powerful, but make sure you plan for RMDs before you make any self-directed investment from your Beneficiary IRA.
+Stretching out the benefits of an inherited IRA can be powerful, but make sure you plan for RMDs before you make any self-directed investments from your Inherited IRA.

 If you are establishing an estate plan, it is likely that you will have a Revocable Living Trust (“Trust”) as the primary document that outlines who will receive your assets upon your death and what conditions, if any, will be placed on those assets.
 As many persons are aware, a Trust has numerous advantages over a will because upon the death of the owner(s) of the Trust, the surviving trustee of the Trust will have control and authority to distribute the estate of the deceased person without having to go to probate court.
 A will, by contrast, typically must receive Court approval and distribution of the assets occurs only after going through probate court and getting orders from the Court.
 The probate process of a will is expensive, time consuming, and is part of the public record.